Health & Beauty

 Win!
 A $208 COLE Prize Pack!

-One lucky Canadian winner will receive a $208 COLE Skin & Supplements Prize Pack!
-To enter, follow @coleskincare and @vitadailymedia on Instagram and follow the entry rules on our corresponding post.
-Contest opens June 10, 2026 and closes June 17, 2026.
+Congrats Jen S. of Chilliwack, BC, who will receive a $208 COLE Skin & Supplements Prize Pack!
 Please note: if you are the winner, you will receive a DM (direct message) in Instagram directly from @vitadailymedia.
 Please be wary of fake accounts, which often use similar handles with an extra or missing letter, number or symbol.
 We will never ask for a payment or for your credit card number, and we will never ask you to click through a link.
 If you are unsure whether you have been contacted, via Instagram, by us or a fake account, email us before responding.
 Full contest rules/regulations here.

 share: